top of page

 Need an honest view on whether your website needs improving or replacing?

-If you are not sure whether your website needs a rebuild or just the right improvements, that is exactly the kind of thing I can help you work through.
+If you aren't sure whether your website needs a rebuild or just the right improvements, that's exactly the kind of thing I can help you work through.

 Sometimes the answer is a clearer structure, better content and a sharper presentation.
-Sometimes it is a more honest conversation about starting again.
+Sometimes it's a more honest conversation about starting again.

-Either way, it helps to understand what is actually wrong before committing to the bigger move.
+Either way, it helps to understand what's actually wrong before committing to the bigger move.

 If you want a practical starting point, I offer a free website check through my SEO page.

-It is not a full audit, and it is not a hard sell.
-It is simply a useful first look at what seems to be helping, what looks weak, and what the next step is likely to be.
+It's not a full audit, and it isn't a hard sell.
+It's simply a useful first look at what seems to be helping, what looks weak, and what the next step is likely to be.

 bottom of page